Your make up routine may be so dangerous that it leads to cancer, migraines, skin irritation, and reproductive health issues.

 - EDTA.
 Made from coal tar and include Disodium EDTA and Tetrasodium EDTA, they are used for a variety of reasons such as removing impurities from raw materials, as a preservative, chelator, stabilizer, and foam enhancer.
 Tetrasodium EDTA is made from formaldehyde (see above) and sodium cyanide is made from the toxic gas hydrogen cyanide.
 EDTAs serve as penetration enhancers, which means that they can intensify harmful effects of other ingredients in the formula by promoting deeper penetration into the skin’s tissue and, consequently, the bloodstream.
 Additionally, EDTAs are not easily biodegradable and a poor choice for environmental health.
 Be mindful of this ingredient as it is used in some greenwashed products.

 - Glycols.
 They appear in cosmetic ingredient lists as Polyethylene Glycols (PEGS), Polypropylene Glycols (PPGS), Propylene, Butylene, Pentylene, Hexylene, and Caprylyl.
 Found in food, drugs, and cosmetics, they are petroleum-based compounds that serve as texturizer, thickeners, solvents, and moisture-carriers in cosmetics.
-The majority of so-called natural products contain this highly toxic ingredient.
+The majority of “natural” products contain this highly toxic ingredient.
 Propylene Glycols have been linked to skin irritation.
 PEGS can be contaminated with ethylene oxide known as a human carcinogen.
 Ethylene Oxide can cause cancer and if used on broken skin can cause irritation.

 - Benzyl Alcohol.
 This is a petrochemical preservative and is known to cause severe skin, eye, and respiratory irritation.
 Be aware that some natural brands use Benzyl Alcohol in combination with other preservatives as an alternative to Parabens.
-In the US, this ingredient is on the Temporary Allowed NPA standard list.
+In the U.S., this ingredient is on the temporary allowed NPA standard list.

 - Isopropyl Alcohol (Rubbing Alcohol).
 Also known as Isopropanol, found in perfumes, cosmetics, and household cleansers.
 It is derived from petroleum.
 Highly toxic and linked to medical complications and allergic reactions of skin, eyes, mucous membranes, and upper respiratory tract.
 It is used to dissolve other substances in cosmetics, personal care, and fragrances/perfumes products.
 It is also used to decrease the thickness of liquids and prevent foam.

 - Ethanolamines.
-They appear in cosmetic ingredient list as Diethanolamines (DEAs), Diethanolamine), MEAs (Monoethanolamine), Triethanolamine (TEAs).
+They appear in cosmetic ingredient list as Diethanolamines (DEAs), MEAs (Monoethanolamine), and Triethanolamine (TEAs).
 They are petroleum-derived ingredients that are found in cosmetic cleansers, shampoos, soaps, and bubble baths.
 They are linked to cancer, organ system toxicity, and allergic reactions.